 Iron ore futures up indicating 0.6 per cent rise.
-We are seeing the likes of BHP (ASX:BHP), and Fortescue (ASX:FMG) make gains.
+We are seeing the likes of BHP (ASX:BHP)

 The best performing sector is Telcos adding 0.9 per cen tto 1161 points while the worst performing sector is energy, shedding 0.8 per cent to 11 771points.